 Co-Founder & CEO

 In 2010, Veronica joined Teach For America’s staff in Los Angeles as a Manager of Teacher Leadership Development, supporting elementary and middle school corps members.
 While on staff, Veronica was appointed to the national TFA Latino Advisory Council and participated in Leadership for Educational Equity’s (LEE) Political Leaders Fellowship.
-She has completed the LEE New Venture Fellowship, Aspen-Pahara NextGen Fellowship, the Stanford Latino Entrepreneurship Initiative, Latino Leadership Institute at DU, and the New Profit Proximity Accelerator.
-In May 2018, Veronica was named an Inaugural Obama Fellow.
+She has completed the LEE New Venture Fellowship, Urban Leaders Fellowship, Pahara NextGen Fellowship, the Stanford Latino Entrepreneurship Initiative, Latino Leadership Institute at DU, and the New Profit Proximity Accelerator.
+Veronica was named an Inaugural Obama Fellow and a 2019 Pahara-Aspen Education Fellow.
 Veronica and her husband, Leotis, have two children, Trey and Avianna.
-In addition to her family Veronica loves dancing and traveling.
+In addition to her family, Veronica loves dancing and traveling.